will-short/Indie-Go/README.md

 # Indie-Go By William Short

 ### Since this was hosted on heroku this is currently down.
 Working on making a next.js version and hosting it on vercel!
+Below you can see information from the site when it was still up and running
 ### [Vist Indie-Go](https://indie-go.herokuapp.com/)

 **Table of contents**